williamdemeo/Math700Homework/README.md

 5. [Commit][] your changes to your local version of the repository.
 I do:

         git add Homework01.tex
-		git commit -m "this added sentence makes the proof clearer"
+		git commit -m "added a sentence to make the proof clearer"

     (In quotes is your comment explaining, if possible, *why* the changes were made.)